geogebra/solver-engine/docs/plan-executors.md

-**Plan** is the top and mid-level transformation producer.
-It may have an explanation and skills, just like rules, but the actual work is done by one of the many possible steps
-producers:

 - **FirstOf**: given a list of transformation producers it executes the first one which applies
 - **Pipeline**: given a list of transformation producers it